MaxCodeXTC/learn-node-express/project-node-express-b1-introduction-to-express/README.md

 4. Install nodemon by running `npm install -g nodemon`

-5. Run `nodemon yourname.js` to see your change into terminal as you up update the code.
+5. Run `nodemon index.js` to see your change into terminal as you up update the code.
-   Note: For next steps, edit `yourname.js`and save it to see the result.
+   Note: For next steps, edit `index.js`and save it to see the result.

-6. ...
+6. Install express by running `npm install express`

 ## Want to get reviewed?